Men and women unequal when it comes to depression genes

 This discovery changes a lot of things when it comes to screening women for depression and metabolic problems.
 Because not only are the genes involved the same, but these diseases also often coexist in female patients.
 However, one might naturally think that the presence of depression in patients suffering from metabolic diseases is simply explained by poor lifestyle habits that harm mental and physical health.
 But it’s really at another level that something is happening: that of genes.

-“We could therefore begin to study, investigate and prevent these different diseases together in the clinic,” says Patricia Silveira.
+“We might therefore begin to study, investigate and prevent these different diseases together in the clinic,” says Patricia Silveira.
 We should also be particularly vigilant when a patient diagnosed with depression has metabolic diseases in her family. »

 Improve treatment